TheresaLui/SelfHelpContent_v2/articles/problemscopingques.azurevmwaresolution/problemscoping-capacitymanagementissuescustomerrequestforadditionalbandwidthcapacity.md

             "id": "problem_description",
             "order": 2,
             "controlType": "multilinetextbox",
-            "displayLabel": "What is nature of the issue?", "required": true,
+            "displayLabel": "What is the reason more capacity is needed?", "required": true,
 	    "useAsAdditionalDetails": true,
 	    "hints": [{
-					"text": "Provide details about the issue."
+					"text": "Provide the reason why more capacity is needed" }]
-				}]
         },
         {
-            "id": "expressrouteid",
+            "id": "ExpressRouteID",
             "order": 3,
             "controlType": "textbox",
-            "displayLabel": "What is the ExpressRoute URI ID of the private cloud?", "required": false
+            "displayLabel": "What is the ExpressRoute ID of the private cloud?", "required": false
         }
             ]